Cricket Care and Feeding

 Crickets begin life as eggs, hatch into nymphs which mature into adults.

-When the nymphs grow too large for their exoskeletons which are made of chitin,
+When the nymphs grow too large for their exoskeletons which are made of chitin, they molt a series of 5 times.

-they molt a series of 5 times.
 After the final molt, the wings are released and the male can then "chirp".

-Crickets chirp by rubbing their two upper wings together, but only the male has the special rough vein
+Crickets chirp by rubbing their two upper wings together, but only the male has the special rough vein on its wing that

-on its wing that makes the sound louder when the other wing is rubbed against it.
+makes the sound louder when the other wing is rubbed against it.

 Male crickets grow to approximately 1 inch long and females are even larger.

-• Keeps crickets hydrated for longer life
+• Keeps crickets hydrated for longer life.

-Replace an open water dish (which commonly drowns crickets) with the convenient water supply
+Replace an open water dish (which commonly drowns crickets) with the convenient water supply from a Water Pillow.

-from a Water Pillow.
-The advanced polymer within a Water Pillow steadily provides moisture,
+The advanced polymer within a Water Pillow steadily provides moisture, lasting days rather than a sponge that dries out.

 Completely reptile safe, and keeps crickets alive longer.